-- Incidents are detected by the Traffic Command Center through the use of CCTVs and patrols roving and stationed at various locations along the SLEX. - Accidents or any unusual incidents are called in by either field or Command Center personnel to dispatch the necessary teams to respond to the incident.
-As a matter of protocol, patrol personnel are always the first to be dispatched to the incident area to assess the situation followed by the appropriate emergency response teams (towing, ambulance, fire truck, & QRT). - TSMSD also undertakes performance approach designed to detect, respond and clear disabled vehicles from the roadway as well as attend to other contingencies such as presence of debris, obstructions along the roadway, grass/bush fire, oil/chemical spills, occurrence of flash floods/ponding/fallen trees and billboards, abandoned vehicles, vehicle fire, stoning, theft, vandalism, etc. - Similarly, traffic congestion at Toll Plazas during heavy traffic turnout are monitored.
-Patrollers undertake established forced flow mitigation strategies to address such situations. - The primary intent of the Traffic Incident Management is to prevent incidents from causing toll road capacity curtailment.
+- Incidents are detected by the Traffic Command Center through the use of CCTVs and patrols roving and stationed at various locations along the SLEX. - Accidents or any unusual incidents are called in by either field or Command Center

+- The Traffic Safety Management & Security Department (TSMSD) of SLEX also undertakes performance approach designed to detect, respond and clear disabled vehicles from the roadway as well as attend to other contingencies such as presence of debris, obstructions along the roadway, grass/bush fire, oil/chemical spills, occurrence of flash floods/ponding/fallen trees and billboards, abandoned vehicles, vehicle fire, stoning, theft, vandalism, etc. - Similarly, traffic congestion at Toll Plazas during heavy traffic turnout are monitored.
+Patrollers undertake established forced flow mitigation strategies to address such situations. - The primary intent of the TIM is to prevent incidents from causing toll road capacity curtailment.
 In cases where capacity is reduced, the aim is to restore it at the quickest possible time.
-In order to implement TIM, TSMSD personnel carries out the following; - 1.
+In order to implement TIM, TSMSD personnel carry out the following; - 1.
 Detect and determine that a traffic incident has taken place in coordination with the Command Center. - 2.
 Verifies and reports the precise location of the incident. - 3.
-Informs motorists in coordination with Command Center, through alarms, variable messaging signs, social media, and customer hotline. - Perform site management and assessment of incidents.
-Establish priorities (casualties & injuries if any) and prevent additional traffic from getting trapped on site). - Perform effective site traffic management to mitigate traffic disruption (flow management) and prevent secondary crashes by installing necessary traffic control devices. - 6.
+Informs motorists in coordination with Command Center, through alarms, variable messaging signs, social media, and customer hotline. - 4.
+Perform site management and assessment of incidents.
+Establish priorities (casualties & injuries if any) and prevent additional traffic from getting trapped on site). - 5.
+Perform effective site traffic management to mitigate traffic disruption (flow management) and prevent secondary crashes by installing necessary traffic control devices. - 6.
 Removal or clearing the roadway of vehicles, wreckage, spilled materials (engine oil, fuel), & other debris. - 7.
 Road capacity recovery and restoration of traffic flow at the incident site.